ananya74/c-project-student-info-manage-/README.md

 # c-project-student-info-manage-
-student information management system is a project developed using c language which helps in addind,deleting,updating,searching any student details.
+student information management system is a project developed using c language which helps in adding,deleting,updating,searching any student details.
 <br>
 Author - Ananya Srivastava